combinators/expression-problem/scripts/README.txt

   python3 ../../scripts/compare.py ../../scripts/systems/[EVOLUTION-JSON] >> REPORT

   Example EVOLUTION-JSON files are "system-j.json" or "system-main.json"

+  CURRENTLY THIS DOES NOT YET WORK WITH THE SCALA-GENERATED CODE.

   Note that the JSON files look like the following and contain predecessor information for each EIP to make the Python processing a bit easier.